 Any person with a concealed weapons permit is also subject to the Student Rights, Freedoms and Responsibilities policy.
 Possession or use of incendiary devices or any weapon facsimile is prohibited on college owned, leased, or rented property unless written permission is provided by an authorized college official.
-Possession of any weapon in a vehicle located on campus or on an easement of campus is also not allowed.
-In accordance with Oregon Revised Statute (ORS 166.360 to 166.380), possession or use of firearms, knives (over 6 inches), explosives, dangerous chemicals, substances, or instruments or other weapons which can be used to inflict bodily harm on any individual or damage upon a building or grounds of the College.
+Possession of any weapon in a vehicle located on campus or on an easement of the campus is not allowed.
+No possession or use of firearms, knives (over 6 inches), explosives, dangerous chemicals, substances, or instruments or other weapons which can be used to inflict bodily harm on any individual or damage upon a building or grounds of the College.
+Caldwell Center complies with the TVCC Student Rights, Freedoms and Responsibilities.